 Original documents to be presented in-person to the Issuing Body or Agent

 Australia Post is our Agent at 376 outlets around Australia.
 During the application process you may nominate Australia Post to verify your identification documents.
 After lodging your application online you will receive an acknowledgement receipt that includes a barcode.
 Present the barcode to an Australia Post participating outlet with your ORIGINAL identification documents (see categories below).Click here to search for participating Australia Post outlets.

 If your employer, local airport, flying school or aero club is our Agent, they may verify your identity and certify your ID as a true copy of the original.
 They can also contact us to express interest in becoming an Agent.
-Documents to be uploaded/emailed should be in colour and endorsed as "identity verified in-person" and "documents certified" (including name and signature of our agent and date of endorsement).
+Documents to be uploaded/emailed should be in colour and endorsed as "identity verified in-person" (including name and signature of our agent and date of endorsement).

 - Employees and Contractors - your employer will tell you if they are our Agent.
 They can also contact us to express interest in becoming an Agent ... available to managers and supervisors of aviation-related employers.

 - Recreational Pilots - your aero club/flying school will tell you if they are our Agent.
 They can also contact us to express interest in becoming an Agent ... available to chief pilot, chief instructor, office bearer, administrator, etc.